PotatoCoders-MinimumQuotaFinder icon

 • When you're on the company moon, all scrap in the environment is taken into account (including scrap on the counter), unless its y-value is under -30 (somehow dropped over the railings).
 Otherwise only scrap within the ship is considered.

-• Pros: You can take items outside the ship on the company moon and they will still be included in the calculation.
+• You can take items outside the ship on the company moon and they will still be included in the calculation.

 • Starting from v1.1.1, Shotguns, Ammo, and Gifts are excluded from the calculation by default.